Confy-Code/The_Gym_Notes/EcmaScript_6.md

 ```
 ---

-21. Promises: Full structure of a Promises
+20. Promises: Full structure of a Promises
+> In JavaScript, a Promise is an object representing the eventual **completion** or **failure** of an **asynchronous operation**.
+It acts as a placeholder for a value that is not available immediately but will be in the future, allowing programs to run without freezing while waiting for tasks (like loading/fetch data) to finish.
 ```javascript
 const myPromise = new Promise(function (resolve, reject) {
   const success = true;